AnkitAggrwal/Shodh-ai-Task/Final_report.md

 ## 2. Model 1: Predictive Deep Learning Model

 ### 2.1.
 Model & Metrics
-* *Architecture:* I built a Multi-Layer Perceptron (MLP) using TensorFlow/Keras with [Number] hidden layers.
+* *Architecture:* I built a Multi-Layer Perceptron (MLP) using TensorFlow/Keras with 5 hidden layers.
 * *Target:* Predict is_default (1 for "Charged Off", 0 for "Fully Paid").
-* *Key Challenge:* The dataset was imbalanced, with [X]% non-defaulters.
+* *Key Challenge:* The dataset was imbalanced.
 I addressed this using class_weight='balanced' during training.

 ### 2.2.
 Final Results (Test Set)
 * *Area Under the ROC Curve (AUC):* 0.7086